Train Regression Trees Using Regression Learner App

-The three models appear in the Models pane.
-Check the RMSE (Validation) (validation root mean square error) of the models.
+In the Models pane, check the RMSE (Validation) (validation root mean squared error) of the models.
 The best score is highlighted in a box.

 The Fine Tree and the Medium Tree have similar RMSEs, while the Coarse Tree is less accurate.

 See more details on the currently selected model in the model's Summary tab.
 On the Regression Learner tab, in the Models section, click Summary.
 Check and compare additional model characteristics, such as R-squared (coefficient of determination), MAE (mean absolute error), and prediction speed.
-To learn more, see View and Compare Model Statistics.
-In the Current Model Summary pane, you also can find details on the currently selected model type, such as options used for training the model.
+To learn more, see View Model Metrics in Summary Tab and Models Pane.
+In the Summary tab, you also can find details on the currently selected model type, such as the hyperparameters used for training the model.

 Plot the predicted response versus true response.
-On the Regression Learner tab, in the Plot and Interpret section, click the arrow to open the gallery, and then click Predicted vs. Actual and select Validation Data.
+On the Regression Learner tab, in the Plot and Interpret section, click the arrow to open the gallery, and then click Predicted vs. Actual (Validation) in the Validation Results group.
 Use this plot to understand how well the regression model makes predictions for different response values.

 A perfect regression model has predicted response equal to true response, so all the points lie on a diagonal line.
 The vertical distance from the line to any point is the error of the prediction for that point.
 A good model has small errors, so the predictions are scattered near the line.
 Usually a good model has points scattered roughly symmetrically around the diagonal line.
 If you can see any clear patterns in the plot, it is likely that you can improve your model.

 Observe the new models in the Models pane.
-These models are the same regression trees as before, but trained using only five of seven predictors.
+These models are the same regression trees as before, but trained using only 4 of 7 predictors.
 The app displays how many predictors are used.
-To check which predictors are used, click a model in the Models pane and observe the check boxes in the expanded Feature Selection section of the model Summary tab.
+To check which predictors are used, click a model in the Models pane, and note the check boxes in the expanded Feature Selection section of the model Summary tab.

-The models with the two features removed perform comparably to the models using all predictors.
-The models predict no better using all the predictors compared to using only a subset of the predictors.
-If data collection is expensive or difficult, you might prefer a model that performs satisfactorily without some predictors.
+The models with the three features removed do not perform as well as the models using all predictors.
+In general, if data collection is expensive or difficult, you might prefer a model that performs satisfactorily without some predictors.

 Train the three regression tree presets using only

 Select the best model in the Models pane and view the residuals plot.
 On the Regression Learner tab, in the Plot and Interpret section, click the arrow to open the gallery, and then click Residuals (Validation) in the Validation Results group.
 The residuals plot displays the difference between the predicted and true responses.
 To display the residuals as a line graph, in the Style section, choose Lines.

 Under X-axis, select the variable to plot on the x-axis.
-Choose either the true response, predicted response, record number, or one of your predictors.
+Choose the true response, predicted response, record number, or one of the predictors.

 Usually a good model has residuals scattered roughly symmetrically around 0.
 If you can see any clear patterns in the residuals, it is likely that you can improve your model.

-To learn about model settings, choose the best model in the Models pane and view the advanced settings.
-The nonoptimizable model options in the Model Type gallery are preset starting points, and you can change additional settings.
-On the Regression Learner tab, in the Model Type section, click Advanced.
-Compare the different regression tree models in the Models pane, and observe the differences in the Advanced Regression Tree Options dialog box.
-The Minimum leaf size setting is 36 for coarse trees, 12 for medium trees, and 4 for fine trees.
+To learn about model hyperparameter settings, choose the best model in the Models pane and expand the Model Hyperparameters section in the model Summary tab.
+Compare the coarse, medium, and fine tree models, and note the differences in the model hyperparameters.
+In particular, the Minimum leaf size setting is 36 for coarse trees, 12 for medium trees, and 4 for fine trees.
 This setting controls the size of the tree leaves, and through that the size and depth of the regression tree.

 To learn more about regression tree settings, see Regression Trees.